Sparsh2509/Student_Performance_Prediction/README.md

-# 📚 Student Performance Prediction API
+# 📚 Student Performance Prediction

 A machine learning-powered web API using **FastAPI** to predict the **final grade (G3)** of students based on demographic, academic, family, and personal data.
 This project is based on the [UCI Student Performance Dataset](https://archive.ics.uci.edu/dataset/320/student+performance).